Has Your Car Been Written Off But You Still Owe Repayments? Here’s What You Can Do.

 First of all, most car lenders require borrowers to have comprehensive insurance.
 In theory, this insurance policy would cover the damage caused to the car by a flood and make it easy for you to replace your vehicle.

 The problem, though, is that in a lot of cases, the insurance payout isn’t sufficient to cover the cost of the existing car loan and get the driver into a new vehicle.
+That means you’re still responsible for making the loan payment—regardless of the car’s condition.

 When this happens, you may have to take out an additional loan to fund a new car and get back on the road.
 You might also have to go without a car altogether, at least for a while.
+Keep in mind that any interest payment on a new loan could impact your next tax return, especially if the vehicle is used for work-related purposes.

 A statutory write-off is a car that is is so badly damaged that it can’t be repaired, or the costs to repair it exceed the car’s value.